um-acs/acs_docs/docs/triton/2-sw/R_Through_Anaconda.rst

 -------

-In order to properly run a job using R within a conda environment you will need to intiate & activate the conda environment within the job script, otherwise the job may fail to find your version of R. Please see the example job script below:
+In order to properly run a job using R within a conda environment you will need to load the miniforge module and activate your conda environment within the job script, otherwise the job may fail to find your version of R. Please see the example job script below:

 ::